Zoar, Ohio

 Zoar is a village in Tuscarawas County, Ohio, United States.
-The population was 169 at the 2010 census.
+The population was 172 at the 2020 census.
 The community was founded in 1817 by Radical Pietists as a utopian Christian community, which survived until 1898.

 Much of the village's early layout survives, as do many buildings from its utopian origins.
-Most of the community was listed on the National Register of Historic Places in 1969 as the Zoar Historic District, and was designated a National Historic Landmark District in 2016.
-Some of the historic buildings are now operated as museum properties.
+Most of the community was listed on the National Register of Historic Places in 1969 as the Zoar Historic District, and it was designated a National Historic Landmark District in 2016.
+Some of the historic buildings are now owned and operated as museum properties by Ohio History Connection.